parv-bhargava/MediSyn/README.md

-# SmartHive: Multi-Agent System for IPE
+# MediSyn: A Synergistic multi-agent AI system for IPE in medical domain.

 ## Capstone Proposal